About the STEM Center

 - A campus-wide STEM collaboration partnering with lead education agencies, industries, and community organizations fosters economic development in the Upper Cumberland region of Tennessee.

-- The Oakley STEM Center provides a regional presence for external agencies such as NASA, USDA, ORNL, and the TN STEM Leadership Council.
+- The Oakley STEM Center provides a regional presence for external agencies such as National Aeronautics and Space Administration (NASA), United States Department of Agriculture (USDA), Oak Ridge National Laboratory (ORNL), and the Tennessee STEM Leadership Council.

 Outreach | Academics | Research